hsf-training/hsf-training-cicd/_episodes/07-hello-world-ci.md

 >
 > This can also be found by going to `CI/CD -> Pipelines` or `CI/CD -> Jobs` page and clicking the `CI Lint` button at the top right.
 {: .callout}

+Lastly, we'll open up a merge request for this branch, since we plan to merge this back into master when we're happy with the first iteration of the CI/CD.

 # Hello World